Kilnhurst Weir Improvements

 Why have you started with this weir, as there are a number of nearby weirs with crossings that are much narrower and have no handrails?

-Puzzled asked about 1 year ago
+Puzzled asked over 1 year ago

 Thank you for your question.
 Kilnhurst Weir was chosen due to its land owner status in comparison to others weirs along the Rochdale Canal.
 In simple terms Calderdale MBC own the highway parallel to the weir and Canal & River Trust are the owners of the weir.
 This weir has also had some inclusive change in recent years considering the heritage of the weir.